 Effects of Alternatives 1, 2, and 3

 Within the Delta, Alternatives 1, 2, and 3 have the potential to affect starry flounder by increasing south Delta exports during summer/fall relative to existing conditions.
 Starry flounder are entrained in relatively small numbers at the south Delta export facilities.
-The salvage-density method (see description in Appendix 11Q) suggested entrainment risk under Alternatives 1, 2, and 3 could increase in drier years (Table sf_banks and sf_jones) as the species temporally overlaps the period with greater exports under the alternatives.
-Given the small numbers of starry flounder salvaged under existing conditions, any increase in salvage would remain a small number of fish, particularly relative to the overall range of the species along the Pacific coast (see Appendix 11A).
+The salvage-density method (Appendix 11Q) suggested entrainment risk under Alternatives 1, 2, and 3 could increase in drier years (Table 11-88 and 11-89) as the species temporally overlaps the period with greater exports under Alternatives 1, 2, and 3.
+Given the small numbers of starry flounder salvaged under existing conditions, any increase in salvage would remain a small number of fish, particularly relative to the overall range of the species along the Pacific coast (Appendix 11A).